meyerkev/ruby-rails-apm-test/README.md

 # QA and SRE work sample
 ## Overview

-This is a Ruby on Rails API service that handles payment method tokenization using Spreedly.
+This is a Ruby on Rails API service that handles payment method tokenization using TEST.

 ## Setup